 Barcelona has become a brand in itself.
-One of the most recognized European cities worldwide, its fast growing GDP as well as efficient business, trade fairs and a cultural effervescence draw travelers on both leisure and business to explore it.
+One of the most recognized European cities worldwide, its dynamic business environment, trade fairs and cultural effervescence draw travelers on both leisure and business to explore it.
 The capital of Catalonia is also the largest city in the coast of the Mediterranean, and one of the largest urban extensions in Europe.
 In the last many years it has been synonymous to arts and everything cool that could be happening on planet Earth, adding to the amazing architectural scene that ranges from Gaudi to Frank Gehry.
 Barcelona sparked the movement of boutique hotels and fancy tapas bars, as well as a gastro scene that is envied by other metropolis around the globe.
 It is also home to the mythical Barcelona soccer team and its legendary Camp Nou where superstar Messi scores amazing goals.
-Barcelona is an experience well described by Fred Mercury and Monserrat Caballe, the Catalan virtuoso soprano, in the song: “Barcelona, like a jewel in the sun!”.
-Check it for yourself, we are sure it will be an experience never to be forgotten.
+Barcelona is an experience well described by Fred Mercury and Monserrat Caballe, the Catalan virtuoso soprano, in the song “Barcelona”.
+Check this amazing city for yourself, we are sure it will be an experience never to be forgotten.

 Where to Stay